ARTIST RELATIONS AND DEVELOPMENT REPRESENTATIVEAlternate Career Titles:

-Career Description: Serve as coordinator and liaison between the record label, artist management, and signed artists in order to increase exposure.
+Career Overview: Serve as coordinator and liaison between the record label, artist management, and signed artists in order to increase exposure.

-The Artist Relations and Development Representative is not a position that is available within every record company (contact record companies here) as some labels are too small to need one.
-If a label does employ this position, the Artist Relations and Development Representative's responsibility is to act as a liaison between the company and its artists.
-Making sure the artists are happy with the treatment they are receiving from the label.
-This includes making the artists feel good about their works and accomplishments, such as by sending them gifts when their records earn Gold or Platinum status.
-Quite simply the Artist Relations and Development Representative does whatever is needed to strengthen the relationship between the artist and their label, both personally and professionally.
+The Artist Relations and Development Representative is not a position that is available within every record company (contact record companies here), as some labels are too small to need one.
+If a label does employ this position, the Artist Relations and Development Representative’s responsibility is to act as a liaison between the company and its Artists, making sure they are happy with the treatment they are receiving from the label.
+This includes making the Artists feel good about their works and accomplishments by sending them gifts when their records earn Gold or Platinum status.
+Quite simply the Artist Relations and Development Representative does whatever is needed to strengthen the relationship between the Artist and their label, both personally and professionally.

 Artist Relations and Development Representative salaries may vary depending on the size of the record label and the level of experience and responsibilities.
 Salaries generally range from $29,000 to $68,000 plus per year.

-Within any record company, advancement isn't confined to a specific career path.
-Once an individual establishes themselves within a record company, opportunities appear both internally and externally.
+Within any record company, advancement isn’t confined to a specific career path.
+Once an individual establishes themself within a record company, opportunities appear both internally and externally.

 Education and Training

-Due to competition having a college degree (top music colleges listed here) is preferred in seeking a position as an Artist Relations and Development Representative.
+Due to competition, having a college degree (top music colleges listed here) is preferred when seeking a position as an Artist Relations and Development Representative.
 Helpful degrees include marketing, public relations, music merchandising, music business, and communications.
-While less formal seminars and workshops are also useful and can help build connections.
+Less formal seminars and workshops are also useful and can help build connections.